CoenFE/A_Team_Project/README.md

 ---

-This Project presents a dashboard to provide Interactive Visualizations, and Static Charts to help the investors get an oversight on current market volatility regarding the Three asset-clases portfolio which comprised of: <br/>
+This Project presents a dashboard to provide Interactive Visualizations, and Static Charts to help the investors get an oversight on current market volatility regarding the three different asset classes which comprised of: <br/>
  - Crypto Currency
  - US and Australian Stocks
  - Australian Property